tssoft/wp-social-likes/readme.txt

 Also you could insert buttons in an excerpt, see question 4 for details.

 = 2.
-Is it possible to use different language (locale) for plugin than Wordpress uses? =
+Is it possible to use different language (locale) for plugin than the default locale of Wordpress? =

 Yes.
 By default plugin uses the same language (locale) as Wordpress does.
 If there is no translation for this locale, plugin would use English as a default language.
 We find it suitable for most cases.